jon-strabala/cb-buckets-to-collections/README.md

 ## Step 6:

-Deploy the Eventing Function "CustomConvertBucketToCollections"
+Deploy the Eventing Function "CustomConvertBucketToCollections" to perform the needed reorganization action(s).

-Wait until it is complete (the rate graph shold go to zero) then Undeploy the Function.
+Now Wait until it is complete (the rate graph if expanded should go to zero) then Undeploy the Function.